Martina Wiltschko

 I have a son who studied sociology, and who shares my passion for rebellion

-I am a martial artist, a Sensei (4th degree blackbelt)My style is Don Jitsu RyuRelocating to Barcelon meant that I had to leave behind my dojo.
+I am a martial artist, a Sensei (4th degree blackbelt)My style is Don Jitsu RyuRelocating to Barcelona meant that I had to leave behind my dojo.
 So now I train on my own. and I lift weights and do yoga and sometimes I run movement keeps me going I love Barcelona I love the mediterranean sea, the food the people the life-style the spirit

-I am a martial artist, a Sensei (4th degree blackbelt)My style is Don Jitsu RyuRelocating to Barcelon meant that I had to leave behind my dojo.
+I am a martial artist, a Sensei (4th degree blackbelt)My style is Don Jitsu RyuRelocating to Barcelona meant that I had to leave behind my dojo.
 So now I train on my own. and I lift weights and do yoga and sometimes I run movement keeps me going I love Barcelona I love the mediterranean sea, the food the people the life-style the spirit

 before linguistics